kirin-vn/lexer/README.md

     This is some text  # TODO: Actually write something here.

+How you use tags is up to you; for example, the following code uses them to add a special effect.

+    This text should shake  #  shaky-text

 ####  Directions

 __*Directions*__ are used to control the script flow.
-They must begin with of the following character sequences:
+They must begin with one of the following character sequences:

 | Sequence | Name | Description |
 | :------: | :--: | ----------- |